-Tests (such as the diehard operm5 and sums test) that consistently fail at these high resolutions are flagged as being "suspect" $\langle ... \rangle$ and they are strongly deprecated!
+Tests (such as the diehard operm5 and sums test) that consistently fail at these high resolutions are flagged as being "suspect" $\langle \ldots \rangle$ and they are strongly deprecated!
 Their results should not be used to test random number generators pending agreement in the statistics and random number community that those tests are in fact valid and correct so that observed failures can indeed safely be attributed to a failure of the intended null hypothesis.

-Unfortunately, dieharder-3.31.1 (the last version available as of September 2019) also has some problems.
+Unfortunately, dieharder-3.31.1, the last version available as of September 2019, also has some problems.
 One of them, affecting almost all tests, is the incorrect code that computes the Kolmogorov - Smirnov statistic.
-It produces incorrect values, sometimes even impossibly small values, and in this case the computation of p-value gives 1 (indeed, with probability 1 the deviation will be bigger than this impossibly small value).
-This is (correctly) interpreted as test failure.
-Fornunately, it seems that for larger sample sizes the error in the statistics computation did not lead to such a drastic change.
+This code produces incorrect values, sometimes even impossibly small values, and in this case the computation of p-value gives 1.
+Indeed, in this case with probability 1 the deviation will be bigger than this impossibly small value.
+This is (correctly) interpreted as the test failure.
+Fortunately, it seems that for larger sample sizes the error in the statistics computation becomes less important.

-8.3 NIST test suite
+8.3 NIST Test Suite

-In 2000 National Institute of Standards published a test suite for randomness (with source code), see [21] for the updated version.
+In 2000 the National Institute of Standards published a description of a test suite for randomness, including the source code.
+Now there exists an updated version [21].

-After some general words about randomness ("For example, a physical source such as electronic noise may contain a superposition of regular structures, such as waves or other periodic phenomena, which may appear to be random, yet are determined to be non-random using statistical tests", p.
-1-2) the authors speak about two types of possible errors: Type I (rejecting a good generator) and Type II (accepting a bad one) and about probabilities of these errors.
+The description starts with some general words about randomness: "For example, a physical source such as electronic noise may contain a superposition of regular structures, such as waves or other periodic phenomena, which may appear to be random, yet are determined to be non-random using statistical tests" (p.
+1-2).
+Then the authors speak about two types of possible errors: Type I (rejecting a good generator) and Type II (accepting a bad one) and about probabilities of these errors.
 However, their comments are misleading.
-Authors explain that Type I error is a probability for a random sequence to get into the rejection set under a null hypothesis $H_0$ - and this is correct.
-But then they say something confusing about the Type II errors: "Type II error probability is $\langle ... \rangle P(\operatorname{accept} H_0 | H_0 \text{ is false})$ " [21, p.1-4].
-While $H_0$ is a statistical hypothesis (model), namely, the assumption that bits are independent and uniformly distributed, the words " $H_0$ is false" do not define any distribution, so one cannot speak about this probability.
-The authors recognize this by saying "The probability of a Type II error is denoted as $\beta$ . $\langle ... \rangle$ Unlike $\alpha$ [the probability of Type I error], $\beta$ is not a fixed value. $\langle ... \rangle$ The calculation of Type II error $\beta$ is more difficult than the calculation of $\alpha$ because of the many possible types of non-randomness" - but still one could conclude from what the authors say that Type II error probability is well defined and is some number (though difficult to compute), and this is a gross misunderstanding.
+Authors explain that a Type I error probability is a probability for a random sequence to get into the rejection set under a null hypothesis $H_0$ -and this is correct.
+But then they say something confusing about the Type II errors: "Type II error probability is $\langle \ldots \rangle P(\operatorname{accept} H_0 | H_0 \text{ is false})$ " [21, p.
+1-4].
+While $H_0$ is a statistical hypothesis (model), namely, the assumption that the bits are independent and uniformly distributed, the words " $H_0$ is false" do not define any distribution, so one cannot speak about this conditional probability.
+The authors acknowledge this by saying "The probability of a Type II error is denoted as $\beta$ . $\langle \dots \rangle$ Unlike $\alpha$ [the probability of a Type I error], $\beta$ is not a fixed value. $\langle \ldots \rangle$ The calculation of Type II error $\beta$ is more difficult than the calculation of $\alpha$ because of the many possible types of non-randomness"-but still one could conclude from what the authors say that Type II error probability is well defined and is some number, though difficult to compute.
+This is a gross misunderstanding.